-In the right-hand side of the “Video Manager” page, if you have linked to Google+ page and Twitter account, you’ll see two boxes with Google+ and Twitter symbols.
+On the right-hand side of the “Video Manager” page, if you have linked to the Google+ page and Twitter account, you’ll see two boxes with Google+ and Twitter symbols.
 Make sure these two boxes are ticked.
-Then copy your entire description on the left-hand side and paste in the little box above the Google+ and Twitter boxes.
-You need to do this, because this is a message that gets pushed out on a push notification to all of your YouTube channel subscribers.
+Then copy your entire description on the left-hand side and paste it in the little box above the Google+ and Twitter boxes.
+You need to do this because this is a message that gets pushed out on a push notification to all of your YouTube channel subscribers.

 The next thing you need to do is to create a thumbnail.
 Create an image with a resolution of 1280×720 and make sure it has a black background that contains your video description, again, add your video description to your thumbnail.
 Now Google will be able to better understand the context of your video.

-All of your YouTube videos must be close-caption enabled.
-In the “Video manager” section go to the “Subtitles and CC” section and click the “Add new subtitles or CC” button.
-The next thing you should do is to go to Rev.com .
+All of your YouTube videos must be closed-caption enabled.
+In the “Video Manager,” section go to the “Subtitles and CC” section and click the “Add new subtitles or CC” button.
+The next thing you should do is to go to Rev.com.
 The tool will transcribe audio and video files for only $1 per minute.
 Once you’ve got a file with transcripts, you can go back to YouTube and upload the file to your video.

 At the top of the page, next to “Subtitles and CC,” go to the “Cards” section.
 For now, this feature is only available to viewers on a desktop device.
 You can add up to five cards to your video.
 These cards actually point viewers to a specific URL and display customized images, titles, and calls to action based on the card type.
 By using YouTube cards, you can send people from your video to your website.
 You can set those cards to appear and fly out at any time in the video that you want.
 Once you’ve finished with all these updates, you can save your changes.